 If the student is found responsible of academic misconduct, the statement of findings will include any sanctions imposed.
-A copy of the findings will be copied to the Senior Associate Dean of Institute Studies.
+A copy of the findings will be copied to the Associate Dean of Academic Affairs.
 A case file concerning a student will be retained for seven (7) years from date that the student graduates or otherwise leaves the university.

 Revised AY 2016-2017 | August 2017